 A student is not allowed to apply for a learner’s permit until they are at least 15 years of age and they have completed at least Six (6) instruction hours of a driver education classroom program administered by the school and passed the state-approved permit tests.

-Green Light Driving Academy has structured its curriculum so that the permit tests are given during the first week of classroom instruction.
+Green Light Driving Academy has structured its curriculum so that the permit tests are given on the third day of classroom instruction.
 The student will be given a certificate indicating that they have completed the first 6 hours of class and has passed the permit test.
 If the student is 15 years of age,this certificate can be taken to the DPS along with other documentation to get the student’s permit.

-If the student has not reached age 15, they must wait until that time to go to the DPS to get the permit.
+If the student has not reached age 15, they will still take the permit tests with their class, but must wait until they are 15 years old to go to the DPS to get the permit.

 The state requires that the following items be provided along with verification of passing the learner’s permit test.